daniel-frank/fre-taskbar-progress/README.md

 # AIR 3 Windows-x86 Native Extension for Taskbar (Progress) API

-AIR 3 Native Extension was written  in C++ to provide access to Windows 7 Taskbar API (Only Progress at moment).
+This AIR 3 Native Extension was written  in C++ to provide access to Windows 7 Taskbar API (Only Progress at moment).

 ### Requirements